Juvenile Crime Attorneys in Orange County

 "Our son was in major trouble and we feared he could go to prison for several years.
 Yet Michael L. Guisti's expert defense in dealing with juvenile crimes helped us so much.
 Lawyer Guisti is really good working with teenagers and working with the Juvenile court in Orange.
 One thing that really sticks out with Guisti is he fights to make sure kids are charged as juveniles, and not adults.
 Having Michael L. Guisti as our son's attorney saved him from going to prison and getting caught up in the adult criminal system Thank you Michael L. Guisti for all you have done."

 When it comes to law enforcement in California, adults and minors are held to the same rules.
-So, if you steal a car or get a DUI as a minor, the same rules apply to you as they would an adult.
+So, if you are caught with drugs, steal a car, or get a DUI as a minor, the same rules apply to you as they would an adult.
 Just because an individual is underage DOES NOT change the interpretation of the law.
 But, when it comes to court proceedings and the actual trial of an accused juvenile offender versus an adult, there are big differences.

 In simplest terms, juvenile delinquency courts are designed to promote rehabilitation and education, while adult courts deal primarily in punishment and incarceration.
 This, of course, is the general idea.
 In real life it's far more complex.